CleverCloud/clever-components/docs/adr/adr-0026-introducing-prettier.md

 ### Why didn't we update ESLint (for now)?

 With the update of Stylelint and the introduction of Prettier, we also considered to update ESLint to version 9.
-However we decided after some tests to not do it yet.
+However, after some testing, we have decided to hold it off for now.

 But why?